Jfortin1/ComBatHarmonization/R/README.md

 9            1  74        0
 10           1  80        1
 ```
-The matrix `mod` is a n x 3 matrix, containing an intercept, age and a dummy variable for the second disease group (the first disease group is taken as the baseline group).
-Note that including an intercept in the model matrix does not change the results; ComBat automatically removes intercepts from the `mod` matrix.
+The matrix `mod` is a n x 3 matrix, containing an intercept, age and a dummy variable for the second level of the disease variable (the first level is taken as the baseline group).
+Note that including an intercept in the model matrix will not change the results of the algorithm; ComBat automatically removes the intercept from the model matrix when fitting the models.
 We now harmonize the data:

 ```r
 combat.harmonized <- combat(dat=dat, batch=batch, mod=mod)